Du Runsheng: Land reform

 According to Du, this reorganization of the grassroots increased the organizational mobilizing capacity of the central government, enhancing its ability to unify the country and its political direction and "[w]ith regard to an agrarian nation that had previously been seen as a 'plate of loose sand,' the significance of all this was enormous."

 After the establishment of PRC

-After the founding of the Communist State, Du became secretary-general of Central China Bureau of the CPC Central Committee and its deputy director of the Land Reform Commission.
+After the founding of the Communist State, Du became secretary-general of Central China Bureau of the CCP Central Committee and its deputy director of the Land Reform Commission.
 He led the local land reform movement.
-In 1953, he was transferred to Beijing and he joined the newly created Central Rural Work Department of the Communist Party of China, working as secretary-general of the Head Deng Zihui.
+In 1953, he was transferred to Beijing and he joined the newly created Central Rural Work Department of the CCP, working as secretary-general of the Head Deng Zihui.
 He vigorously developed the private economy, but got criticized for "taking the capitalist road".
 Mao Zedong evaluated him as "a timid and conservative man".
 He also served as deputy director of the Rural Office of the State Council.
-From 1956 towards, he served successively as deputy director of the Office of Scientific Planning Commission of the State Council, secretary-general and deputy party group secretary of Chinese Academy of Sciences.
+From 1956 towards, he served successively as deputy director of the Office of Scientific Planning Commission of the State Council, secretary-general and CCP Deputy Committee Secretary of Chinese Academy of Sciences.